rishit020/glhs-ai-chatbot-my-version/README.md

 ### Adding/Updating Data

-**Option 1: JSON File (Structured Data)**
-Edit `data/glhs_info.json` to update:
+Edit JSON files in the `data/` directory to update:
-- Course information
+- Course information (`glhs_course_catalog.json`)
-- Counselor contact details
+- Counselor contact details (`glhs_info.json`)
-- Graduation requirements
+- Graduation requirements (`glhs_graduation_requirments.json`)
-- School policies
+- School policies and other structured data

-**Option 2: PDF Documents (Rich Context)**
-Place PDF files in `data/pdf_docs/` folder:
-- Student handbook PDFs
-- Course catalog PDFs
-- Policy documents
-- Any school documents
+After updating JSON files, you have two options:

-**Option 3: Hybrid (Recommended)**
+**Option 1: Automatic (Recommended)**
-Use both!
-JSON for quick structured queries, PDFs for detailed explanations.

-After updating JSON or adding/removing PDFs, delete the `chroma_db/` directory and restart the app to rebuild the vector store.
+- Delete the `chroma_db/` directory and restart the app
+- The chatbot will automatically rebuild the vector store on startup

+**Option 2: Manual**
+- Run `python build_vector_db.py` to manually build/rebuild the database
+- This gives you more control and shows detailed progress

 ### Styling